 Is there any research on placenta encapsulation?

 Much of our information at this time is based on anecdotal information from mothers who have tried encapsulation.
 However, there is some limited research out there.
-Note it is limited and in many cases old or of low quality.
+Note it is limited and in some cases old or of low quality.

 2013 research from UNLV reports mothers' experiences with encapsulation.